 When he gets really old, like 45 years old, I will be taking him on a father-son day and wheel him into Home Depot just to look around and touch things, just like he used to do when I was just a kid.

-But let’s not miss the powerful ways this young man is learning from his dad what it means to be a father.
-Let me drive home Brennan’s three points:
+Let’s not miss the powerful ways this young man is learning from his dad what it means to be a father.
+To drive it home, here are Brennan’s three points:

 – Listen to your family members.
 Brennan’s dad is quick to listen and slow to become angry, and it makes a difference in their relationship.
 It may seem obvious, but we too often forget: good listening requires us to stop talking, pause, and let a child finish her thought even when her talking has become long and tiresome, or even when we already know what she’s going to say.
 We need to listen to what they are saying on the surface and what they are really saying from their heart.
 Good listening informs our actions as fathers.